 The jacana is a wading bird that is known by several names, such as ‘lily trotter’, ‘Jesus bird’, and ‘lotus bird’.
 They live in shallow lake areas, ponds and wetlands in tropical regions like rainforests.
-There are eight known species of jacanas in the world.
+There are 8 known species of jacanas in the world.
 The females protect the territory around the nests and will destroy any eggs that aren’t hers and sometimes even eat the unborn chicks.
 Harsh!
-Read more about these interesting critters.

 First the Stats…